Why Sociology Matters to Race and Biosocial Science

 Race, sociology, biology, genetics, neuroscience, impacts of racism, racial inequality, racial disparities, social algorithms, embedded racial injustice, prejudice, discrimination

 Roberts, Dorothy E. and Rollins, Oliver, "Why Sociology Matters to Race and Biosocial Science" (2020).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2355.